uforia/MatterBot/README.md

 ### Getting started

 1) Copy `config.defaults.yaml` to `config.yaml` and edit the settings.
-2) For every module you want to use, check the respective configuration in `commands/.../`.
-Create a `settings.py` and use that to override the configuration from `defaults.py`.
-If you do not want to use a module, the easiest way to disable it is to rename the `command.py` file to something else, so it will not be detected on startup.
+2) For every module you want to use, check the respective configuration in `commands/.../`. **You must make create your own `settings.py` for every module in the `commands/.../` directory you want to use!** This is necessary so the bot can override the default configuration from `defaults.py`..
+If you do not want to use a module, the easiest way to disable it is to move the directory somewhere else (or delete it), so it will not be detected on startup.
 3) Start up the `matterbot.py`.

 ## Writing your own module